xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

       },
       ...
     ]

+When a device _id_ is not known it is indicated as -1.

 **2.4 INVALID**
 The INVALID API return a JSON ARRAY containing data about all connected invalid devices.
 Each device is described by means of its mac address (without : symbol) and a the timestamp (unix Epoch format) when it was marked as invalid.